Imortant Traits of Ecotourism in India

 As you see, the opportunities of ecotourism in India are numerous.
 You just need to find the time (at least 2-3 days) in your busy academic schedule, take several friends with you and go to the nearest places.
 You will see the other side of the country, enjoy the beauty around and immerse yourself in the new culture.
 Ecotourism in India is one more method allowing people to care of nature.
 So, make use of this opportunity!

-Nice details about ecotourism and a lot of quality knowledge about it
+The article has provided ample and nice details about ecotourism and a lot of quality knowledge about the topic.

 A title of relevance when in the name of tourism, people are stripping bare the green cover of the forests and wooded areas.